 I believe when you hit your driver or hit a wedge they should feel the same, this is where frequency matching comes into play.
 Each iron is built at a 1/2″ increments with a difference of 4-5 cycles and the wedges are as tight as 3-4 CPM (cycles per minute).
 I like to see exact and tighter tolerances for my clients.

 Frequency Matching Shafts show the stiffness of shafts, after testing your golf equipment on a Mitchell frequency Machine and hitting different clubs in our private fitting studio this will tell us what your best shaft flex or frequency will be.

 Then starting with a driver Brad will build a matched set of golf clubs, guaranteed to improve your consistency, control and accuracy = longer distance and closer dispersion!!

 At Fellinger Custom Golf Brad builds custom golf equipment one set at a time and builds to the exact tolerances for everyone of his clients., where the major golf companies are all mass produced and they can't control the quality because of volume.
 I work with a lot of PGA and LPGA Tour players and their golf equipment doesn't come out perfect either!!.

 Proper grip size is very important because if your grips are to big then your hands won’t get thru the ball and will have a tendency to go right and lose distance.
 If your grips are too small then you will have a tendency to hit the ball left because your hands will work thru the ball to fast and your right hand takes over.

 Loft and Lies:

-Probably the most important part of club fitting and building although the whole process is important.
+Probably one of the most important parts of club fitting and building although the whole process is important.